The BEST Bread Machine Cinnamon-Raisin Bread with a Secret Ingredient

 • CINNAMON: Use ground cinnamon, and be sure it’s fresh!
 It makes a big difference.

 • CLOVES: If you like secret ingredients, this is for you.
-A pinch of ground cloves is what makes this bread memorable.
+A pinch of ground cloves makes this bread memorable.
 Cloves punch up the flavor of cinnamon just like instant espresso intensifies chocolate or chocolate enhances chili.
-BTW, this ingredient is optional.
-If you don’t have it–no sweat!
+By the way, this ingredient is optional.
+If you don’t have it, no sweat!

 • FLOUR: Bread flour is my favorite for this loaf.
 The higher protein helps the enriched dough to rise better, imparts more chewiness, and makes a loaf sturdy enough for toast.
 If you need to substitute all-purpose flour, you may need to decrease the liquid slightly.